Volunteer Community Science Projects for High School and College Students.

-Citizen science (CS; also known as community science, crowd science, crowd-sourced science, civic science, volunteer monitoring, or networked science) is scientific research conducted, in whole or in part, by amateur (or nonprofessional) scientists.
-Citizen science is sometimes described as "public participation in scientific research," participatory monitoring, and participatory action research.
+Community science (CS; also known as citizen science, crowd science, crowd-sourced science, civic science, volunteer monitoring, or networked science) is scientific research conducted, in whole or in part, by amateur (or nonprofessional) scientists.
+Community science is sometimes described as "public participation in scientific research," participatory monitoring, and participatory action research.

 skills-3371153_960_720.jpg